Matthew Perry’s ex-fiancee says Friends star had a ‘profound impact’ on her

 “Sometimes things just don’t work out and this is one of them,” the 17 Again actor said in a statement at the time.
 “I wish Molly the best.”

-Following his sudden death on Saturday (28 October), Hurwitz, 30, said “no one in my adult life has had a more profound impact on me” than Perry in a statement on Instagram, expressing “tremendous gratitude” for their time together and “everything I learned from our relationship”.
+Following his sudden death on Saturday, Hurwitz, 32, said: “No one in my adult life has had a more profound impact on me.”
+In her statement on Instagram, she expressed “tremendous gratitude” for their time together and “everything I learned from our relationship”.

-“He would love that the world is talking about how talented he was,” she captioned her post, noting the outpouring of love from Perry’s fans and friends alike.
+She captioned her post: “He would love that the world is talking about how talented he was,”, noting the outpouring of love from Perry’s fans and friends alike.
 “And he really was very talented.”

 She continued: “But, I obviously knew that man in a very different way, too.
 While I loved him deeper than I could comprehend, he was complicated, and he caused pain like I’d never known.”